JAdpp/trip-canvas/README.md

 This is a Skill plus local GUI prototype.
 The GUI can either build/export prompts for Codex or another image tool, or call the OpenAI Images API directly when `OPENAI_API_KEY` is configured.

-It does not yet implement a full plugin/MCP bridge where a GUI button automatically wakes Codex and makes Codex call its internal image tool.